 - 6.2.1.
 All advertised prices must include VAT. - 6.2.2.
 All advertisements for services must include the full retail price of that service. - 6.2.3.
 Pricing must not contain any hidden costs.
 Where applicable, pricing for content services must include the cost of the content and indicate any bearer costs that may be associated with downloading, browsing or receiving that content. - 6.2.4.
 Pricing contained in an advertisement must not be misleading.
 If multiple communications are required to obtain content, then the advertised price must include the cost for all communications required for that transaction.
 A clear indication must always be given that more premium messages are required. - 6.2.5.
 The price for a premium rated service must be easily and clearly visible in all advertisements.
-The price must appear with all instances of the premium number display. - 6.2.6.
-Unless otherwise specified in the advertising guidelines, the name of the WASP or the information provider providing the service must appear in all advertisements for premium rated services.
+The price must appear with all instances of the premium number display.

-- 6.2.7.
+- 6.2.6.
+Unless otherwise specified in the advertising guidelines, the name of the WASP or the information provider providing the service must appear in all advertisements for premium rated services. - 6.2.7.
 For menu-driven services such as USSD, the price for the service must be clearly stated at the top of the first page.
 Any additional costs associated with specific menu selections must be clearly indicated. - 6.2.8.
 Pricing on any promotional material must use one of the following generally accepted formats for prices in Rands: "Rx" or "Rx.xx". - 6.2.9.
-During any calendar month, if the total cost of any service exceeds R300 for that month: - (a) Where the WASP is in control of the billing (e.g. an OBS), an additional communication is required from the customer, confirming acceptance of any costs over this amount, prior to any additional costs being billed. - (b) Where the WASP is not in control of the billing (e.g. the customer sends an SMS to a premium rated number), the member must send a notification to the customer once they have reached this limit. - 6.2.10.
-The member providing the service must keep a record of the confirmation provided by the customer (for 6.2.9 (a)) or the notification sent to the customer (for 6.2.9 (b)). - 6.2.11.
-For any transaction initiated via WAP, USSD, web-browsing, a link in an MMS or by an application: - (a) If the transaction is billed at R10 or more, the member initiating this transaction must obtain specific confirmation from the customer and keep a record of such confirmation. - (b) If the transaction is billed at less than R10, the price for the transaction must be clearly indicated as part of, or immediately next to, the link or option that will initiate the transaction.
+During any calendar month, if the total cost of any service exceeds R200 for that month: - (a) Where the WASP is in control of the billing (e.g. an OBS), an additional communication is required from the customer, confirming acceptance of any costs over this amount, prior to any additional costs being billed. - (b) Where the WASP is not in control of the billing (e.g. the customer sends an SMS to a premium rated number), the member must send a notification to the customer once they have reached this limit. - 6.2.10.
+During any calendar month, when the total cost of any service reaches R400, and when it reaches any multiple of R200 thereafter, an additional notification must be sent to the customer notifying them of the total cost incurred for that service so far. - 6.2.11.
+The member providing the service must keep a record of the confirmation provided by the customer (for 6.2.9 (a)) or the notification sent to the customer (for 6.2.9 (b)). - 6.2.12.
+For any transaction initiated via WAP, USSD, web-browsing, a link in an MMS or by an application: - (a) If the transaction is billed at R10 or more, the member initiating this transaction must obtain specific confirmation from the customer and keep a record of such confirmation. - (b) If the transaction is billed at less than R10, the price for the transaction must be clearly indicated as part of, or immediately next to, the link or option that will initiate the transaction and must be visible on the same screen as the link. - (c) If the transaction is to initiate a subscription service, then the price and frequency of the service must be included directly in the text of the WAP link or immediately adjacent to it and must be visible on the same screen as the link.